 Amazon Glacier Data Retrieval Policies

 With Amazon Glacier data retrieval policies, you can easily set data retrieval limits and manage the data retrieval activities across your AWS account in each region.
-Amazon Glacier provides a free retrieval tier of 5 percent of your monthly storage (prorated daily) and charges for retrievals that exceed the free tier based on how quickly you retrieve data.
 For more information about Amazon Glacier data retrieval charges, see Amazon Glacier pricing.

-For more information, see GLACIER Storage Class: Additional Lifecycle Configuration Considerations.
+GLACIER storage class.
+For more information, see GLACIER Storage Class: Additional Lifecycle

 Choosing an Amazon Glacier Data Retrieval Policy

 You can choose from three types of Amazon Glacier data retrieval policies: Free Tier Only, Max Retrieval Rate, and No Retrieval Limit.
 By using a Free Tier Only policy, you can keep your retrievals within your daily free tier allowance and not incur any data retrieval cost.
 If you want to retrieve more data than the free tier, you can use a Max Retrieval Rate policy to set a bytes-per-hour retrieval rate limit.
 The Max Retrieval Rate policy ensures that the peak retrieval rate from all retrieval jobs across your account in a region does not exceed the bytes-per-hour limit you set.
 If you don't want to set a retrieval limit, you can use a No Retrieval Limit policy where all valid data retrieval requests will be accepted.